rojalbati/newman/README.md

 $ npm run ci:apitest
 ```

-Install all the dependencies with `npm install` & Start the todo application and run the api test with `npm run ci`
+Install all the dependencies with `npm install` & Start the todo application and run the api test with `npm run ci:apitest`